 Petaluma Paratransit operates generally within the city limits of Petaluma, regardless of the existence (or lack) of Petaluma Transit (PT) fixed route service.
 It also includes areas outside the city limits that are within a ¾ mile of an active PT fixed route.

 The City of Petaluma’s Senior Center is a great place for seniors and active adults to socialize, learn, and play.
-The Center is located at 211 Novak Street in Petaluma, which sits within Luchessi Park.
+The Senior Center is located at 211 Novak Street in Petaluma, which sits within Luchessi Park.
 Membership is $30 per year and includes a newsletter mailed to you each month.

-To learn more, view our Activity Guide or the Active Adults page.
-Or contact Sandra Kraus, the Senior Center Recreation Coordinator, at 707-778-4349 or firstname.lastname@example.org.
+To learn more, visit our Active Adults page, or contact Sandra Kraus, the Senior Center Recreation Coordinator, at 707-778-4349 or firstname.lastname@example.org.

 There are several resources in Petaluma that offer free or low-cost transportation: